DSXiangLi/DecryptPrompt/README.md

 - Can Large Language Models Infer Causation from Correlation?
 - Holistic Evaluation of Language Model
 - Harnessing the Power of LLMs in Practice: A Survey on ChatGPT and Beyond
+- Theory of Mind May Have Spontaneously Emerged in Large Language Models
+- Beyond The Imitation Game: Quantifying And Extrapolating The Capabilities Of Language Models
+- On the Robustness of ChatGPT: An Adversarial and Out-of-distribution Perspective

 ### Tunning Free Prompt
 - GPT2: Language Models are Unsupervised Multitask Learners